De-Escalate Angry, Upset People

 • Reflect Back the Emotions with a Simple "You" Statement

 As a result, when a child or an adult becomes angry, the prefrontal cortex in charge of the emotional database shuts down.
 Since the brain can no longer make sense of what's going on, the affective state accelerates and activates.
-In toddlers, this is called a melt-down.
+In toddlers, this is called a meltdown.
 In adults, it is called an angry outburst.
 In either case, the brain cannot process affect into emotion, which causes people to be reactive and aggressive.

 The result is remarkable.
 Within seconds, the anger dissipates and calm is restored.